 - Like less acid and more sweet, ripe fruit?
 Look for wines from a warm climate or microclimate!

 Once you have a bottle at home it's important to store it properly.
-You don't need a wine cellar or a fancy wine fridge if you follow some basic guidelines, although a wine fridge is never a bad idea and there are affordable ones on the market that can fit into any living situation - even the kitchen in a small studio apartment.
+You don't need a wine cellar or a fancy wine fridge if you follow some basic guidelines, although a wine fridge is never a bad idea if you live in a warm climate.